ubicucsd/bootcamp_18_19/6_Alignment.md

 I made a fake fasta of sequences that need to be codon aligned over at ```/srv/Python2/not_codon_aligned.fasta```.
 I will number the issues that need to be solved to get a codon alignment in order to keep things organized:

+**HINT:** Test your code after every step.
+We are but mortals and will make mistakes, being a good coder means making fewer mistakes but more importantly it means being good at finding mistakes.
+Even if you do not finish all the steps, I think all of them are good ways to practice python and teach different important aspects of the language.

 1. Make ```codon_align.py``` and import the sequences from ```/srv/Python2/not_codon_aligned.fasta``` the way it was shown in part 5.

+2. Align with mafft and replace initial gaps with n's.

-2. Pick a reading frame.
+3. Pick a reading frame.
 Real sequences have deletions, and deletions make it impossible to figure out the correct codons.
-We will make the choice between starting each sequence from the first, second, or third nucleotide by seeing which one results in the longest total distance between stop codons.
-For more experienced programmers, head down these steps below to implement the method.
-For beginners, copy from ```/srv/Python2/get_frames.py```
+A robust way of making the choice between starting each sequence from the first, second, or third nucleotide by seeing which one results in the longest total distance between stop codons.
+In the interest of time, you can also do a simpler version by

-  a.
+4. Translate the DNA into amino acids

+5. Back translate